Popscotch/Clicker-Game-Tutorial/README.md

     text-align: center;
 }
 .generators {
-    /* display: block; */
+    display: block;
-    /* margin: auto; */
+    margin: auto;
     text-align: center;
 }
 ```

+### Step 2 - Changing the font

-Some of the quickest ways you can personalise your website is by changing how the writing looks, so let's update the font style and add some color.
+Some of the quickest ways you can personalise your website is by changing how the writing looks, so let's update the font style.

 You might have noticed that in the styles page we gave you there's a section of code that looks like this: